56| Part 2 of — 22 Sengoku Period History (戦国時代歴史)

 Aoe from Sano Museum Catalogue (Permission granted)

-Aoe (青江) is pronounced “A” like apple, “o” like original, and “e” like egg.
-Aoe was a swordsmith from Bittchu (備中) province, which is next to Bizen.
-Therefore, the characteristics of Ko-aoe (old Aoe) and Ko-bizen (old Bizen) are similar.
+Aoe (青江) is pronounced “A” like apple, “o” like original, and “e” like an egg.
+Aoe was a swordsmith from Bittchu (備中) province, located next to Bizen.
+Therefore, the characteristics of Ko-aoe (old Aoe) and Ko-Bizen (old Bizen) are similar.

 55 Bizen Bittchu map